NE-/Learning_Notes/Languages/Assembly/x86-64/Branching_and_Looping.md

   mov rcx, rdx
   repe cmpsb              ; Compare until ecx is 0 or different value cmp rcx, 0              ; 0 - rcx
-  jz equal                ; If 0, then memory is equal (reached the end,, no differences). movzx eax, byte [rdi-1] ; Move with zeroes extended. -1 to prevent unneeded comparison. movzx ecx, byte [rsi-1] ; Move with zeroes extended. -1 to prevent unneeded comparison. sub rax, rcx            ; Use rax for return value (negative, zero, or positive).
+  jz equal                ; If 0, then memory is equal (reached the end; no differences). movzx eax, byte [rdi-1] ; Move with zeroes extended. -1 to prevent unneeded comparison. movzx ecx, byte [rsi-1] ; Move with zeroes extended. -1 to prevent unneeded comparison. sub rax, rcx            ; Use rax for return value (negative, zero, or positive).